fdev1/fat32lib/README.md

 - Stream IO (for writting continuos streams of data);
 - Extensible drive manager (can be extended to interface with other file systems);
 - FAT12/16/32 drive formatting support (can optimize file system for flash);
-- SPI driver for SD cards (for Microchip's dsPIC but should be easy to port);
+- SD cards (for Microchip's dsPIC but should be easy to port);
 - Driver supports any SD card size;
 - Multi-threading support;
 - Multiple volumes/partitions can be mounted at once;